epinephrine - Medication Listings

 Browse 56 medications by epinephrine.
 Open a product record to review strengths, dosage forms, label-backed details, and related navigation.

-Epinephrine Injection USP, 1 mg/mL is supplied as a sterile aqueous solution with a pH range of 2.2-5.0, that is colorless and nonpyrogenic.
-Each milliliter contains 1 mg epinephrine, sodium chloride 8.6 mg (for isotonicity), hydrochloric acid 6.00 mg as a dissolution agent, hydrochloric acid for pH adjustment, and water for injection, USP, qs.
-Contains no preservatives or sulfites.
-Solution must be diluted prior to intravenous or ocular use.
-Epinephrine, USP is a sympathomimetic catecholamine (adrenergic agent) designated chemically as 4-[1-hydroxy-2 (methylamino) ethyl]-1,2 benzenediol, a white, microcrystalline powder.
+Epinephrine Injection USP, 1 mg/10 mL (0.1 mg/mL) is supplied as a sterile aqueous solution with a pH range of 2.3–3.5, that is clear, colorless, and nonpyrogenic.
+Each milliliter contains 0.1 mg epinephrine, 8.16 mg sodium chloride, 0.46 mg sodium metabisulfite, and 2.13 mg citric acid, anhydrous and 0.41 mg sodium citrate, dihydrate added as buffers.
+Additional citric acid and/or sodium citrate may be added for pH adjustment.
+The solution contains no preservatives.
+This sterile solution is to be administered after dilution by the intravenous route.
+Epinephrine is a sympathomimetic catecholamine (adrenergic agent) designated chemically as 4-[1-hydroxy-2 (methylamino) ethyl]-1,2 benzenediol, a white, crystalline powder.
 It has the following structural formula: The molecular weight of epinephrine is 183.2.
-Epinephrine solution deteriorates rapidly on exposure to air or light, turning pink from oxidation to adrenochrome and brown from the formation of melanin. structure
+Epinephrine solution deteriorates rapidly on exposure to air or light, turning pink from oxidation to adrenochrome and brown from the formation of melanin.
+Chemical Structure

 Epinephrine injection, USP 0.3 mg is an auto-injector and a combination product containing drug and device components.
 Each epinephrine injection, USP 0.3 mg delivers a single dose of 0.3 mg epinephrine from epinephrine injection, USP (0.3 mL) in a sterile solution.
 Epinephrine injection, USP 0.3 mg contain 1.1 mL of epinephrine solution.
 0.3 mL epinephrine solution is dispensed for epinephrine injection, USP 0.3 mg, when activated.
 The solution remaining after activation is not available for future use and should be discarded.
 Each 0.3 mL in epinephrine injection, USP 0.3 mg contains 0.3 mg epinephrine, 2.6 mg sodium chloride, not more than 1.5 mg chlorobutanol, 0.45 mg sodium bisulfite, hydrochloric acid and sodium hydroxide to adjust pH, and water for injection.
 The pH range is 2.2-5.0.
 Epinephrine is a sympathomimetic catecholamine.
 Chemically, epinephrine is (-)-3,4-Dihydroxy-α-[(methylamino)methyl]benzyl alcohol with the following structure: Epinephrine solution deteriorates rapidly on exposure to air or light, turning pink from oxidation to adrenochrome and brown from the formation of melanin.
 Replace epinephrine injection, USP if the epinephrine solution appears discolored (pinkish or brown color), cloudy, or contains particles.
 Thoroughly review the patient instructions and operation of epinephrine injection, USP with patients and caregivers prior to use [see Patient Counseling Information ( 17 ) ].
 Chemical Structure